EricGallegos/AccountaGoal/README.md

 Even better that data will be everything you have been getting done!

 ## Built with
-- node.js
+- Node.js
 - Materialize
-- handlebars
+- Handlebars
-- mongoDB
+- MongoDB
 - Google Auth 2.0
+- HTML
-- css
+- CSS

 ## Learning focus
 - MVC architecture